Temhr/nixlab/README.md

 # Features
 Contains
 - **Cachix**: cache of prebuilt nixpkgs binaries to speed up buildtime
-- **Flakes**: schema for writing, referencing, and sharing Nix expressions (to build derivations, run programs, etc.)
+- **Flakes**: a schema for writing, referencing, and sharing **Nix expressions**
+  - consits of a filesystem tree with a flake.nix file in its root directory; specifies:
+    - metadata about the flake
-  - takes inputs (Nix expressions, pkg repos, other flakes) to produce outputs (pkg defs, dev-envs, NixOS configs) which become usable by Nix package manager
+    - inputs (**Nix expressions**, pkg repos, other flakes) which are taken as dependencies
+    - outputs (pkg defs, dev-envs, NixOS configs, modules, etc.) which are given as **Nix values** usable by **Nix package manager**
-  - increases reproducibity by pinning version-controled dependencies via lock file
+  - also, increases reproducibity by pinning version-controled dependencies via flake.lock file
 - **Home Manager**: declarative config module, specifically for user environment (packages and dotfiles)
 - **Modules**: configurations encapsulated by role or function
 - **Overlays**: extends, applies changes to, nixpkgs (nix package sets)